 - Patients who present for care to YRMC’s Emergency Department may have one visitor (18 years of age and older) accompany them during their visit.
 Visitors will not be allowed entrance to the COVID-19 triage tents.

-- Patients at YRMC's Family Birthing Center can have one visitor during labor and may designate one individual for visitation (one visitor per patient per day).
+- Patients at YRMC's Family Birthing Center may have one one support person for the entire length of stay as an inpatient.
 Visitors to the Family Birthing Center will enter through the main hospital entrance where they will be screened and given a visitor badge.
 For additional questions relating to YRMC’s Family Birthing Center, please call (928) 442-8800.